 4.4.2 Proposals for physical adaptations to enable independent living will be supported.
 In particular, sympathetic consideration will be given to proposals where an extension or alteration is required for a person with a disability or whose mobility is otherwise impaired.
 The specific needs of a person with a disability are a material consideration and in exceptional circumstances the policy criteria may be relaxed to enable such needs to be met .

 4.5.1 In planning an extension or alteration to a residential property, consideration should be given to how improvements in the environmental performance of the property and any new element(s) can be achieved through:

 ii. use of microgeneration equipment and other renewable technologies.

 4.5.2 This can result in reductions in operating costs, energy consumption and greenhouse gas emissions.

-- Airtightness and insulation: it is important to achieve a reasonable level of airtightness (i.e. minimise air leakage) to ensure a property remains energy efficient and capable of providing comfortable living.
+- Airtightness and insulation: it is important to achieve a reasonable level of airtightness (for example, minimise air leakage) to ensure a property remains energy efficient and capable of providing comfortable living.
 Airtightness should be complimented with use of high quality insulation to maintain heat within the building, as well as appropriate ventilation to minimise the risk of condensation or mould.

 - Thermal mass: achieving a high thermal mass provides greater energy efficiency.
 Materials with a greater density, like bricks, are better heat storing materials.
 Higher density materials heat up slowly and provide a gradual release of heat when temperatures cools so that a more even temperature is maintained.